We are happy to announce the arrival our newest family member, The Makerbot 5th Gen 3D Printer!

 Love, the Whistle family 🙂

-Serious hat on… Prototyping is still such an important part of the product development process.
-With the heavy onset of digital tools in our industry, nothing yet has come close to putting a real, tactile object into a client’s hands to evaluate form, size, function and tactility.
-It’s such a critical part of the process of making a good product into a great one.
-We cannot speak highly enough of the importance of ergonomic evaluation throughout the design process.
-It’s one of the cornerstone fundamentals of “user-centric” design and its amazing how often it is overlooked, and products make it onto shelves with comfortable handles or weird proportions.
+Prototyping is still such an important part of the product development process.
+With the onset of digital tools in our industry, nothing has come close to putting a real, tactile object into a client’s hands to evaluate form, size and function like prototyping.
+It’s critical in making a good product into a great one.
+We can’t speak highly enough of the importance of ergonomic evaluation throughout the design process.
+It’s one of the cornerstone fundamentals of “user-centric” design and its amazing how often it is overlooked and products make it onto shelves with uncomfortable handles or weird proportions.

-Bringing a 3D Printer in house allows us to churn out parts and form studies in hours, where we previously had to wait days to have parts made externally.
-This is such a great advantage in our design process and is one of those little things that helps get great products to market fast.
-We’ve already been running the machine pretty much non-stop 24/7.
-Lets be honest, they’re not all client parts, there’s a few little “test” prints in there too, toys, letters, gears, a “bat” symbol… this could get expensive!
+While we previously had to wait days to have parts made externally, bringing a 3D printer in-house means we can now churn out parts and form studies in hours.
+This is such a great advantage in our design process, and is one of those little things that helps get great products to market fast.
+We’ve already been running the machine almost non-stop.
+Lets be honest, they’re not all client parts, there’s a few little “test” prints in there too; toys, letters, gears, a “bat” symbol… this could get expensive!

-You can read up more on these latest new machines here https://www.makerbot.com
+You can read more on these latest machines at https://www.makerbot.com